 "It has just reached a far wider audience than I ever anticipated," she said.

-She even started getting orders from those directly effected by the shooting.
+She even started getting orders from those directly affected by the shooting.

-"The first time someone ordered for someone that was effected, I just cried because I couldn't believe that it was reaching those people," she said.
+"The first time someone ordered for someone that was affected, I just cried because I couldn't believe that it was reaching those people," she said.

 Reichman doesn't believe she can even take credit for the piece.

 "I was the instrument.
 God was the inspiration.
 He was the artist.
 He just needed a tool to get the painting out there," she said.

 This isn't about making money for Reichman.
 She is just breaking even on the $15 prints of "The Homecoming."

 She's also received some requests for originals.

 If you are interested in "The Homecoming" or her other work, visit her website.